Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 Hamas and other militants could still be holding up to 175 hostages, enough to potentially extend the cease-fire for two and a half weeks.
 But those include a number of soldiers, and Hamas is likely to make much greater demands for their release.

-On Sunday, Hamas freed 17 hostages, including 14 Israelis, and Israel released 39 Palestinian prisoners — the third such exchange under the truce.
+The Israeli military said late Monday that the 11 newly freed hostages were back on Israeli territory and undergoing initial medical checks before being reunited with their families.

-Most hostages appeared to be physically well, but 84-year-old Elma Avraham was airlifted to Israel’s Soroka Medical Center in life-threatening condition because of inadequate care, the hospital said.
+Most of the hostages freed so far have appeared to be physically well.
+But 84-year-old Elma Avraham, released Sunday, was airlifted to Israel’s Soroka Medical Center in life-threatening condition because of inadequate care, the hospital said.

 Avraham’s daughter, Tali Amano, said her mother was “hours from death” when she was brought to the hospital.
 Avraham is currently sedated and has a breathing tube, but Amano said she told her of a new great grandchild who was born while she was in captivity.